Skip to main content

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} wait --for=condition=available -n guestbook deployment redis-follower --timeout=240s

-kubectl wait -n guestbook service/frontend --for=jsonpath='{.status.loadBalancer.ingress[0].ip}' --timeout=240s
+kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} wait -n guestbook service/frontend --for=jsonpath='{.status.loadBalancer.ingress[0].ip}' --timeout=240s

 Workload migration

-Now let's say your ${NOVA_WORKLOAD_CLUSTER_1} will go through some maintenance and you want to migrate your guestbook application to ${NOVA_WORKLOAD_CLUSTER_2}.
-You can achieve this by editing the schedulePolicy:
+Now let's say your ${NOVA_WORKLOAD_CLUSTER_1} will be going through maintenance and you would like to migrate your guestbook application to ${NOVA_WORKLOAD_CLUSTER_2}.

 clusterSelector: